 You’re on your church’s pastor search committee?
 Good for you.
 It’s a difficult task, one that can make or break your church for a long time to come.
 But this can be one of the finest services you render for the Lord and His church, especially if you help your church avoid dangerous pastors.
 At first, you step tentatively into those pastor-searching waters, testing to see if they are acidic (scary, dangerous), too deep (you’re in over your head) or turbulent (requiring skills you do not have).

 Then, you go forward.

-All right.
-Beware of these preacher-types in your quest for God’s leader for the flock…
+Beware of these dangerous pastors in your quest for God’s leader for the flock…

 1. Single issue pastors

 In the political realm, a “single-issue candidate” has one big item on his mind, some change he or she wants to introduce in Congress.
 They are the abortion candidates, the big-oil candidates, the environmental candidates or the Tea Party candidates.
 There are pastors like this, men who have one huge thing on their plate and all their sermons and programs revolve around it.

 In most cases, pastors need to be generalists, not specialists.
 They are called upon to be students and teachers of God’s word, to deliver great sermons, to administer the staff, and to oversee a church that ministers to all age groups, that ministers in the community and touches the world with the gospel.
 The church needs to be evangelistic, but also mission-minded, Bible-teaching and good stewards.
 There may be a place for a pastor who does one big thing well and all other aspects of the ministry do not interest him, but chances are, your church is not the place for him.

 Know whom you are getting.
 Bring a one-issue pastor to a church needing a jack-of-all-trades and nothing good will come from it.